loris-verga/TheDualityOfSimilarity/_includes/intro.md

 #### **t-SNE**
 While t-SNE also reveals a large central mass, it uncovers **peripheral clusters**.
 These clusters reflect **locally cohesive psychological communities**, even though the global landscape remains continuous.

+#### **Conclusion**
+Both visualizations confirm that while there may be local concentrations of similar subreddits, the overall structure of the data remains continuous and overlapping.
+This continuity suggests that subreddit psychological signatures vary gradually, although some isolated clusters appear.

 ## Distance Type & Observed Sentiment